 Being on the later side of the 90s, the music industry was on the cusp of a cultural shift.
-Bands like Metallica found their way on radio stations playing songs by Sheryl Crow and Jewel.
+Bands like Metallica found their way on radio stations who regularly played Sheryl Crow and Jewel.
 Hip-Hop began pushing themes of how much money rappers were making instead of how much they desired.
 Country singers without cowboy hats were as common as alternative rockers emulating the 1960s mod movement instead of Kurt Cobain.
 Arguably, it might’ve been the golden age of mainstream variety, but it was surely the golden age for me (and the record stores who took my money).

 For spring break that year, my parents decided on a family vacation in Walt Disney World.
 Both of them hated flying, and since Mom had recently gotten a new van, the drive from Chicago to Orlando would be somewhat more comfortable and far less hectic.
 For my brother and sister, 1,200 miles might as well have been 12 million miles, and being cooped up on the road for two days would be like suffering a fate worse than death.
 It wasn’t a big deal for me though: I had my Walkman.
 I bought $10 worth of batteries along with a new portable cassette carrying case, outfitted with ten of my favorite albums.
 I thought I’d put my headphones on and be transported into a musical dimension of R.E.M., David Lee Roth-era Van Halen, Nirvana and Dinosaur Jr.